emleddin/research-scripts/amber-setup/README.md

-# Molecular Dynamics (MD) Set-Up
+# AMBER Set-Up
-This is a collection of scripts for preparing systems for MD.
+This directory contains a collection of scripts for preparing systems and running simulations with AMBER MD.
-They are primarily for use with AMBER.

 ## Berendsen
+This directory contains scripts that use the Berendsen thermostat.

 `mineq.sh` is a script for looping through minimization to equilibration using CPUs.
 It calls `mdin.1` through `mdin.10`.